lchski/ecustom.ca/content/articles/getting-the-most-out-of-conferences.md

 Ask the questions everyone in the room can take something away from the answer of.
 These are the questions of immediate value, and more likely than not are the ones that you wrote down on that list from earlier.

 Why do this?

 By asking only questions which are relevant to the content delivered, you avoid wasting the time of the speaker and audience spent answering and listening to a question which likely doesn't apply to them.

 --

 There you have it.
-Another simple trick which you can use to get even more out of your conference-going experience.
+A simple trick which you can use to get even more out of your talk-listening experience.

 By asking the right questions at the right time, you as well as everyone else in the room will enjoy the event that much more.